At Texas Colon & Rectal Specialists, our physicians treat patients at our Pelvic Floor Center to improve pelvic-related health issues.

 • Anal ultrasound creates images of sphincters and surrounding tissue, and is used to assess accidental bowel leakage, fistula, abscess, sphincter injury (post-delivery/surgery), and pain.
 This in-office procedure may cause slight discomfort, but it is largely pain-free and provides our surgeons with a clear understanding of each patient’s pelvic floor.

-• Cine defecography is a test using fluoroscopy to evaluate rectal emptying and relaxation of the pelvic floor and identify rectocele, enterocele, and rectal prolapse.
+• Cine or MRI Defecography is a test using fluoroscopy to evaluate rectal emptying and relaxation of the pelvic floor and identify rectocele, enterocele, and rectal prolapse.

 • Peripheral nerve evaluation (PNE) determines whether sacral nerve stimulation, control of accidental bowel leakage or lower urinary tract dysfunction is appropriate for a given patient.
 A temporary device is used, and if successful, surgical implantation of the device follows.